Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 ```sh
 python Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/dashboard/app.py
 ```
-- The dashboard will automatically open in your default web browser at [http://localhost:8050/](http://localhost:8050/).
+- After running the above command, **open [http://localhost:8050/](http://localhost:8050/) in your web browser** to access the dashboard.

 ---